p1m-ortho/qs-global-ortho-search-queries/README.md

 9. To specialty-tag, use [specialty tagging guidance](#specialty-tagging).
 In short, you tick _all_ specialty tags in the specialty-tag list that suit the record.
 Think about the specialties in which the specialists are likely to be interested in this record.
 You normally use just the record abstract on PubMed to underpin these decisions.
 Also, if unsure about the scope of a specialty, you research it until comfortable.
 To reiterate, please use the [full guidance](#specialty-tagging) to really specialty-tag.
 10. The primary appraisal is now complete.

+> Starting with [Nov 10 records](https://github.com/drzhelnov/zheln.github.io/issues/100), as an experiment, I’m doing primary appraisal in layers.
+That is, I’m applying one action to all records within a given date at a time, e.g. screen all, then devise short titles for all, then select for full appraisal among all, then specialty-tag.
+The idea came to me because of the [need to improve appraisal performance](https://zheln.com/summary/2020/11/11/1/).
+It is worth noting that, after the records have been screened and undergone selection for full appraisal and their short titles have been devised, a daily-summary video can be produced and released immediately even before any specialty-tagging has been conducted.

 ### Record Screening

 (aka **Step 2**)